 The spiral is another archetypal symbol used in cultures throughout history worldwide.
-It is one of the oldest spiritual symbols and can be found in cave paintings and stone carvings dated as far back as 8000 BC.
+It is one of the oldest spiritual symbols and can be found in cave paintings and stone carvings dating as far back as 8000 BC.

 As a talisman, the spiral is worn as a reminder of the evolving journey of life as it happens; it represents the growth of consciousness.

-It is seen in nature through the growth of a fern, the curve of the human ear and the spiral in a nautilus shell – the mathematics of this growth allow an organism to grow without changing its overall shape.
+It is seen in nature through the growth of a fern, the curve of the human ear, and the spiral in a nautilus shell – the mathematics of this growth allow an organism to grow without changing its overall shape.

-Yin Yang Symbol
+10. Yin Yang Symbol

-The Yin Yang symbol that represents duality and balance found in the universe.
+The Yin Yang symbol represents the duality and balance found in the universe.
 The symbol is a visual depiction of this duality – each half of the symbol contains some of its opposites.

-They offer universal applicability and don’t require subscription to a religious faith in order to be appreciated.
-These symbols have something for everyone and their meanings are relevant to every day lives.
+They offer universal applicability and don’t require a subscription to religious faith in order to be appreciated.
+These symbols have something for everyone and their meanings are relevant to everyday lives.

 10 Powerful Eternity & Immortality Symbols (With Meanings)